OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     It sometimes works like this: We look at the group of people watching a particular show.
 We identify common characteristics within that group.
 We use those characteristics to identify and deliver advertising that might be most relevant to watchers of that TV show.
 We might also deliver that same advertising during shows that appear to have similar audiences.

 ' + '6.
-Do I ever have a chance to tell you what I\\'m personally interested in?
+Do I ever have a chance to tell you what I'm personally interested in?

     ' + '

     Yes.
-With AT&T Alerts you can sign up to receive text-message offers from businesses that are near your current location and match the interests you\\'ve selected.
-Check it out at http://alerts.att.com/join.
-You can change your mind at any time and stop receiving alerts.
+With some programs you can sign up to receive text-message offers from businesses that are near your current location and match the interests you've selected.
+You can change your mind at any time and stop participating in these programs.

     ' + '

-    When we add new offers like AT&T Alerts we\\'ll let you know, so you can decide if you\\'d like to participate.
+    When we add new offers like AT&T Internet Preferences we'll let you know, so you can decide if you'd like to participate.
 For example, we may offer you free or discounted services in exchange for the use of your Personal Information for advertising and other similar purposes.
 We promise, before we use any of your Personal Information (including information we gather as an Internet service provider) for such purposes, we will always give you the opportunity to make an informed choice about whether to participate

 ' + '7.
 What information do you provide to advertisers?

     ' + '

     AT&T may provide reports to advertisers and other business customers about the success of its advertising campaigns.
 Those reports contain aggregate information about the number of times a particular ad was viewed, when it was viewed, whether it was viewed on a TV, a mobile device or a computer, demographics associated with the viewing audience and other similar information.
-Your anonymous information will not be included in aggregate reports about the success of Relevant Advertising campaigns if you have opted-out of Relevant Advertising delivered by AT&T AdWorks.
+Your anonymous information will not be included in aggregate reports about the success of Relevant Advertising campaigns if you have opted-out of Relevant Advertising delivered by AT&T.

 ' + '